Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 you should resample your dialogue to 720x480.

 !!! warning
     When dealing with anamorphic video,
-      it is important to account for the display aspect ratio.
+    you must account for the display aspect ratio.
     If your video stretches horizontally,
     you should adjust the X scale value accordingly, and vice versa for vertically stretching video.
     Failure to do so will mean your dialogue won't scale correctly!

 Dialogue at different resolutions may require additional accessibility considerations.
 For example,